Sprou-t/shopHope/README.md

-# React-webpack template
+# ShopHope

 ## Description
--configured a webpack template for react with a json server to simulate backend -Remember to need to change the production url when deploying app
+-an app that saves a wishlist of items to purchase in the future

 ### how to start in development server
--npm i
+1. npm i
--npm run dev
+2. npm run dev